 Living With Mental Illness

 Back in college, I believed that finding my purpose in life would bring me mental peace.
-After graduating as an IT engineer, I took some to figure out that my first love, writing, was my purpose.
+After graduating as an information technology engineer, I took some time to figure out that my first love, writing, was my purpose.
 I thought that I had finally figured out my pathway to peace.
-Little did I know how wrong I was!
-Here's what I wish I knew about purpose and peace in my twenties.
+Little did I know how wrong I was.
+Here's what I wish I knew about purpose and peace in my 20s.

 If you are active on social media, you are probably aware of the "bed rotting" trend.
 Coined by a TikTok user in 2023, this term has become synonymous with self-care for Generation Z. However, I believe that bed rotting is not an act of self-care because it occurs when getting out of bed feels impossible.